arqalite/fire-king-guide/src/combos/ulcanix-high-garunix.md

 As you might already know, opening [_Fire King High Avatar Garunix_] means most Fire King decks won't be able to use Ulcanix's on-destruction effect - that limits your choices when deciding what to destroy with [_Fire King Island_] and [_Sacred Fire King Garunix_].

-That said, this starting hand doesn't lend well to any kind of Link plays, as we don't have any way to stop Nibiru.
-We also need to pay attention to High Avatar Garunix's effect and avoid letting him destroy our board during the Standby Phase, if we choose to go this route.
-Usually reviving him with Arvata/Kirin does the job.
+As High Avatar Garunix doesn't have any effects that are relevant during our turn, you're mostly fine doing any of the Ulcanix + any Fire King lines, as long as you pay attention to High Avatar Garunix's effect and avoid letting him destroy your board during the Standby Phase.
+(Usually reviving him with Arvata/Kirin does the job.)

-...or we can plan for it, and let him blow up our cards to generate a bit more advantage.
-Let's take a look!
+...or we can plan for his revival, and let him blow up our cards to generate a bit more advantage.
+Take a look:

 <center>
 <video controls>